ARE YOU STILL WITH ME?

 TO CHIP OR NOT TO CHIP

 This piece is in remembrance of Daisy.
 Micro chipping your dog is now the new fad.
 Not necessity, a fad.
-It is a requirement when you are showing your dog, or selling your puppies to a broker.
+It is a requirement when you are showing your dog, or a licensed kennel breeder selling their puppies to a broker.
 But in my opinion it serves no other purpose other than to extract more money from the uneducated consumer.
 It is not a GPS system that will find your dog, and there is a less than 1% chance that your dog will ever be returned as a result of this chip.
 It is an ID chip only.
 When they claim 80% of all dogs are found because of it, know that is just a sales remark and nothing else.
 Think about it, there is no way they can accurately estimate that number, no one keeps a record or submits information to the chip companies of the dogs that are scanned or recover.
 Common sense?

 ** Two-Four daily main meals for teens and pregnant/nursing mothers, and of course free feed dry kibble.
 Morning or evening, whichever works for your individual schedule.